 The Simply Good Foods Company Reports Fiscal First Quarter 2023 Financial Results and Reaffirms Full Fiscal Year 2023 Net Sales and Adjusted EBITDA Outlook

-/EIN News/ -- DENVER, Jan.
-05, 2023 (GLOBE NEWSWIRE) -- The Simply Good Foods Company (Nasdaq: SMPL) (“Simply Good Foods,” or the “Company”), a developer, marketer and seller of branded nutritional foods and snacking products, today reported financial results for the thirteen weeks ended November 26, 2022.
+DENVER, Jan.
+05, 2023 (GLOBE NEWSWIRE) -- The Simply Good Foods Company SMPL ("Simply Good Foods," or the "Company"), a developer, marketer and seller of branded nutritional foods and snacking products, today reported financial results for the thirteen weeks ended November 26, 2022.

 First Quarter Summary:(1)